‘Export rush’ grips China as businesses scramble to make the most of tariff pause

 And for many factories in China looking at the same uncertainty, the question of how to survive, come what may, is the top priority.

-Tong, whose factory makes the remote-controlled cars, says she’s not sitting by idly to find out whether the tariffs will continue, increase or fall following the 90-day pause.

-“We are also working hard to expand other new markets … especially Europe, (where our orders) have increased by almost 20%,” she said, adding that to keep revenue coming in, “we need to expand.”
+“We are also working hard to expand other new markets … especially Europe, (where our orders) have increased by almost 20%,” Tong said.
+“We need to expand.”

 The-CNN-Wire